JonLaliberte/Data-Analysis-and-Machine-Learning-Projects/README.md

 # My Changes
 My only changes are to the optimal-road-trip python script (and my first real use of python, so excuse any faux pas).

-I didn't really care so much about how well I did this, I just wanted to be able to test additional waypoints faster, so here we go...
+I didn't really care so much about how I did this, I just wanted to be able to test additional waypoints faster, so here we go...

 Changes:

 *	Use the tsv file as a cache, so you can now add a location to the waypoint set and it will only have to hit gmaps for n-1 calculations instead of n^2.
 If you're planning a roadtrip this saves you a ton of time when checking if a new location will add significantly to your trip.
 Previously if you added a new waypoint you'd lose all the already calculated paths.

 *	Changed files to be saved using miles in the file name instead of meters, because that makes more sense to me when planning a trip.
 *	Display miles(again, instead of meters) when printing at each milestone iteration of the genetic algorithm